FearlessSolutions/meridian/README.md

 - Add a System Variable called `WindowsSDKDir` with the installation location of the Windows SDK.
 It will most likely be `C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin` or `C:\Program Files (x86)\Microsoft SDKs\Windows\v7.1\Bin`.

-For other parts of this project, make sure:
+For other parts of the project, make sure:

 1. The JAVA_HOME variable is defined.